Port of Bristol: History

 First Corporate Shipping donated £25,000 to both Boris Johnson and Jeremy Hunt during the 2019 Conservative party leadership contest.

 Freeport

-The Port of Bristol is one of the six sites Boris Johnson has proposed for a Freeport, saying they were an "excellent" way to boost investment in left-behind parts of the country.
+The Port of Bristol is one of the six sites Boris Johnson proposed for a Freeport, saying they were an "excellent" way to boost investment in left-behind parts of the country.
 The Bristol Port Company welcomed the news, seeing it having the potential to boost investment opportunities in and around UK ports.
 However some port and trade experts predicted the main effect would be to divert activity into the port from the surrounding region rather than create new jobs.